Computing Technology for Math Excellence Logo

 HOT NEWS

 Man reading document on fireThe Education Sciences announced on July 11, 2007 that the U.S. Department of Education awarded Mathematica Policy Research, a five-year contract to take over management of the What Works Clearinghouse (Viadero, 2007).
 The WWC got off to a rocky start in identifying high-quality research that met its standards.
-As of Viadero's report, the web site listed just "74 reviews of research on reading instruction, dropout prevention, teaching English-language learners, and other topics" (para.
+As of Viadero's report, the WWC web site listed just "74 reviews of research on reading instruction, dropout prevention, teaching English-language learners, and other topics" (para.
 5).
-In 2007, it was hoped that this change would make the WWC more responsive and relevant to the needs of educators, as there was a call for "expanding the range of research designs that qualify as sound evidence, and introducing practical guides and other products that educators and decision makers in the trenches might see as useful" (Mission Shift section).
+In 2007, it was hoped that this change would make the WWC more responsive and relevant to the needs of educators, as there was a call for "expanding the range of research designs that qualify as sound evidence, and introducing practical guides and other products that educators and decision makers in the trenches might see as useful" (Viadero, 2007, para.
+9).

 Even better news--